gyng/betabot/README.md

 Features network adapters and plugin framework goodies (database ORM, settings, packaging, install).

-An IRC adapter is included.
+An IRC adapter and some useful plugins are included.
 A web-based bouncer and public site in the roadmap.